 NYU Scholars automatically captures publication information from the Scopus database while allowing faculty and their proxies to correct and augment those data.

-Project staff assembled initial publication lists for included faculty to replicate CVs submitted in fall 2015.
+Project staff assembled initial publication lists for included faculty to replicate submitted CVs.
 Abstracts, interviews, submitted work, and conference presentations without evidence of a related publication are excluded.

 Those initial lists are continuously updated by automatic additions from Scopus and faculty editing.

-The Fingerprint Engine automatically identifies concepts in free text documents, such as publication abstracts.
-The Fingerprint Engine mines the free text using a variety of Natural Language Processing (NLP) techniques, identifies the concepts that define the text, and produces a semantic index, or fingerprint, of weighted terms that represents the text.
+The Fingerprint Engine identifies key concepts in publications' titles and abstracts.
+The Fingerprint Engine mines this text using a variety of Natural Language Processing (NLP) techniques, identifies the concepts that define the text, and produces a semantic index, or fingerprint, of weighted terms that represents the text.

 Affiliation data for external collaborators is incomplete.
 Contact NYUScholars@nyu.edu for details.